SansGuidon/bookmarks/README.md

 * [Clive Thompson](https://www.wired.com/story/to-do-apps-failed-productivity-tools/) - (2021) Hundreds of Ways to Get S#!+ Done—and We Still Don’t | You want to be productive.
 Software wants to help.
 But even with a glut of tools claiming to make us all into taskmasters, we almost never master our tasks. | to-do apps failed us
 * [Raphael Gaschignard](https://rtpg.co/2022/02/04/precision-in-technical-discussions.html) - (2022) Precision In Technical Discussions
 > * While working with the same people in the same problem domain for a long time, it's extremely common for people to take shortcuts when describing usage of a technical system.
+* [Mike Crittenden](https://critter.blog/2022/02/04/dont-expect-asymmetrical-communication/) - (2022) Don’t expect asymmetrical communication
+> You know that thing where you keep asking the new person to speak up when they need help, and they never do?
+You keep begging them to ask more questions, and they say they will, then nothing?

 ## Documentation
 > Learn